 “Unsweetened green or white tea is great for our skin and for our general health.
 I cannot praise these highly enough and I start every day with them [...].
 Green tea only contains minimal caffeine, but maximum flavonoids (catechins, a common group of polyphenolic compounds).
 These are known to have antioxidant, anti-inflammatory, anti-cancer and anti-ageing effects (and also help with weight loss).
 These effects are highly beneficial to our skin and have been shown to reduce the sun’s harmful effects.”

 “A 12 week placebo-controlled study confirmed that drinking green tea can not only provide sun protection and increase blood flow and oxygen delivery into the skin, but even improve skin elasticity and roughness, thus improving overall skin quality.”

 Optimum skin benefits could depend on how you make your brew; heed Dr Stefanie’s preparation advice:

 “When preparing green and white tea, avoid pouring boiling water over the tea bag as this greatly reduces the heat sensitive antioxidants.
 Let the water cool for a few minutes before pouring it over the leaves.”

 Another way to up your antioxidant hit is to switch to matcha green tea.
-It packs in more free-radical fighting power that regular green, and we’ve handily included it in our limited edition health box so that you can sample its wondrous effects.
+It packs in more free-radical fighting power than regular green tea.

 The world has gone avo-crazy, and for good reason, as nutrition and wellbeing expert Chris James attests: